Hershey’s Old Fashioned Cocoa Fudge

 I’ve made this fudge for decades and when I first started making it, I too pitched a few batches.
 But after a few “so-called” flopped batches, I was determined to get it right!!
 After all, Hershey’s cocoa isn’t exactly cheap and neither is sugar.
 After I finally realized what I was doing wrong, I realized those “so-called” flopped batches didn’t flop after all.

-With that said, I want to walk you through the steps of making this insanely delicious fudge today, and if you’ll follow along and read my tips, I promise that you can make perfect cocoa fudge!!
 After reading my tips and instructions, if you are still afraid of making this fudge, or if you’d rather have an extra sweet fudge made out of chocolate chips, feel free to make this Chocolate Fantasy Fudge recipe.
 However, I promise that if you follow my tips and try making this fudge just one time, you will be hooked for life.
 It’s that good!

 - You need to make sure your candy thermometer is accurate.
 To make sure your candy thermometer is accurate see my post on how to Calibrate Candy Thermometers.
 An expensive candy thermometer doesn’t always ensure accuracy.
 A cheap $5.00 candy thermometer can sometimes be more accurate than a more expensive one.